 Frank Agostino

-Meetings Are held on the 4th Floor, Council Chambers, County-City Building, 227 W Jefferson Blvd, South Bend IN 46601.
+Meetings are held on the 4th Floor, Council Chambers, County-City Building, 227 W Jefferson Blvd, South Bend IN 46601.

 Non-Voting Members

-Michael Castellon, – St. Joseph County Assessor, Certified Level III Assessor/Appraiser, Secretary to the Board
+Michael Castellon – St. Joseph County Assessor, Certified Level III Assessor/Appraiser, Secretary to the Board

 PTABOA Attorney